congduytran12/Spam-Detection/README.md

 # RoBERTa based Spam Message Detection
-Spam messages frequently carry malicious links or phishing attempts posing significant threats to both organizations and their users.
-By choosing our RoBERTa-based spam message detection system, organizations can greatly enhance their security infrastructure.
-Our system effectively detects and filters out spam messages, adding an extra layer of security that safeguards organizations against potential financial losses, legal consequences, and reputational harm.
+Spam messages often contain harmful links or phishing scams, posing serious risks to organizations and their users.
+Adopting our RoBERTa-based spam detection system can significantly strengthen an organization's security measures.
+This system proficiently identifies and eliminates spam messages, providing an additional security layer that protects organizations from potential financial losses, legal issues, and damage to their reputation.

 ## Dataset
-The dataset is composed of messages labeled by ham or spam, merged from three data sources:
+The dataset consists of messages labeled by spam or ham (not spam), merged from 3 data sources:
 1. SMS Spam Collection https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset
 2. Telegram Spam Ham https://huggingface.co/datasets/thehamkercat/telegram-spam-ham/tree/main
 3. Enron Spam:  https://huggingface.co/datasets/SetFit/enron_spam/tree/main (only used message column and labels)

-The prepare script for enron is available at .
+The prepare script for enron is available at https://github.com/congduytran12/Spam-Detection/tree/main/data/enron.
+The prepare script for telegram is available at https://github.com/congduytran12/Spam-Detection/tree/main/data/telegram.
-The data is split 80% train 10% validation, and 10% test sets; the scripts used to split and merge of the three data sources are available at: .
+The data is split into 80% train, 10% validation, and 10% test sets; the scripts used to split and merge of the 3 data sources are available at https://github.com/congduytran12/Spam-Detection/tree/main/data/utils.

 ### Dataset Class Distribution